timothygaus/SauceDemoUITesting/README.md

 - UI Testing for SauceDemo using Selenium and Java
 - TestNG for test management and data-driven testing
 - Cross browser testing support (planned)
-- Page Object Model (POM) for modular and maintanable test framework
+- Page Object Model (POM) for modular and maintainable test framework
+- Parallel test execution with 4 threads
 - CI/CD pipeline using GitHub Actions
 - Gradle for build and dependency management